gdltorre/cse15l-lab-reports/lab-report-4/lab-report-4-week-8.md

 According to [CommonMark demo site](https://spec.commonmark.org/dingus/), Snippet 1 should produce the following output:
 ![Image](SS3.PNG)

+By simple inspection, one would think that the only valid link is "another link", which corresponds to google.com.
+However, because the last two links ("cod[e", "code]") can be clicked, they are valid links too

 **Turning it into a test:**

-We can see from CommonMark that in snippet 1 there is only one valid link, which is "another link" that corresponds to "`google.com".
-Because of this, I created a test that should check that MarkdownParse ignores the other links and only prints out the link corresponding to "another link".
+Like I mentioned, we can see from CommonMark that in snippet 1 there are three valid links, which is "another link" that corresponds to "`google.com", "cod[e" which corresponds to "google.com" and "[`code]`]" which corresponds to "ucsd.edu".
+Because of this, I created a test that should check that MarkdownParse successfully identifies the last three links as valid links and ignores the first one.

-We can see from CommonMark that in snippet 1 there's only one valid link, which is https://ucsd-cse15l-wi22.github.io/.
-It's the link that has the title "this title text is really long and takes up more than one line".
-Because of this, I created a test that should check that MarkdownParse ignores the other links and only prints the one mentioned above
 ![Image](SS2.PNG)

 **My implementation output:**